 Tennis Ratings

-The NTRP stands for the National Tennis Rating Program and was established in 1978 by the USTA (United States Tennis Association).
+The NTRP stands for the National Tennis Rating Program and was established in 1978 by the United States Tennis Association (USTA).
 It is designed to be easily administered, non-exclusive and provide better on-court compatibility.
 This rating is from 1.5 - 7.0 with increments of .5.
 By following a general description, you can find out what ranking you belong in.
 The rating can be self-assessed.
 See below for GLTA rating equivalents.

 NTRP GLTA Equivalent Description